richpauloo/rp/content/project/cawdc-2019/index.md

 I'm looking for a funder to help me automate this reporting system and make it auto-updating.
 Please [contact me](http://richpauloo.com/#contact) if you have any leads.
 {{% /alert %}}

-:trophy: This work won an award at the [2019 California Water Data Challenge](https://waterchallenge.data.ca.gov/).
+:trophy: This won an award at the [2019 California Water Data Challenge](https://waterchallenge.data.ca.gov/).

 <center>{{< tweet 1186289564576559109 >}}</center>